cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 Wildcard symbols are placeholders in an expression.
 They start with a `_`.

-The `"_"` wildcard matches anything that is in the corresponding position in an expression.
+The `"_"` universal wildcard matches anything that is in the corresponding position in an expression.

 The `"__"` wildcard matches any sequence of 1 or more expressions in its corresponding position.
 It is useful to capture the arguments of a function.